Designer Halloween Pumpkins

 Marc Evans and Chris Soria are the founders of Maniac Pumpkin Carvers, a creative studio that has become known for their pumpkin carving.
 Their studio is based in Bushwick, Brooklyn, which is evident in their work—many designs are an homage to New York City's culture and landscape, while others are commissioned by local clients.

 Designing an estimated 300 pumpkins a year, Evans and Soria attribute their sustained inspiration, and energy, to horror movie marathons, and lots of coffee, respectively.
 They've been collaborating since the age of 12, and both are graduates of Parsons School of Design.
 They purchase pumpkins at local farmers markets and Whole Foods, and follow a well-honed regiment to keep their carved pumpkins fresh and frightening for as long as possible.
-In a recent interview on WNYC's Science Friday, they shared their tips, which include washing the pumpkin first, and spraying it with lemon juice.
+In an interview on WNYC's Science Friday, they shared their tips, which include washing the pumpkin first, and spraying it with lemon juice.

 His signature technique is "Pumpkin Carving in the Round," in which he uses the thick shell of his enormous pumpkins to enhance the depth of his designs.
 Farmer Mike has been featured in The Old Farmer's Almanac, and has appeared on The Tonight Show.
 He also started a series of illustrated books to get children excited about nature.
-The first is titled Farmer Mike Grows Giant Pumpkins (QuarterCircleV, 2008).
+The first is titled Farmer Mike Grows Giant Pumpkins.